Alli1223/space-station-manager/README.md

 - `E` to toggle doors when next to them.
 - `P` to toggle Station Edit mode.
 - When editing: `B` places a wall, `V` places floor, `N` places a closed door at your position.

+When the server shuts down (for example with `Ctrl+C`), the map is written to `map.txt`.
+Restarting the server loads this file so your station layout persists across runs.